hdngr/treehouse-express-basics/README.md

 git checkout master
 ```

-**To begin with progress up until a certain video, for example "S2V2":**
+**To begin with progress up until a certain video, for example "usingPartials":**
 ```
 # from this repo
-git checkout S2V2
+git checkout usingPartials
 ```
 These instructions are outlined in individual videos.